oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 #### <a name="AdditionalArtifacts">Additional artifacts:</a>
 This prose specification is one component of a Work Product that also includes:
-* JSON schemas: _OData CSDL JSON schema_.
-Latest stage: https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/csd02/schemas/.
+* JSON schemas: _OData CSDL JSON schema_. https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/csd02/schemas/.

 #### <a name="RelatedWork">Related work:</a>
 This specification replaces or supersedes: